golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/working-with-results.md

 node index.mjs
 ```

-## Introduction

-For each command that is run, you can obtain a result object.

 ## Single command task

 Let's look at the simple example: we will run a task that consists of single command and will print the content of the result object: